-We first pre-train the deep auto-encoder without the self-representation layer on all multi-view data because the network is difficult to directly train from scratch and avoid the trivial all-zero solution while minimizing the loss function.
-We then use the pre-trained parameters to initialize the convolutional encoder-decoder layers of both Dnet and Unet.
+We first pre-train the deep autoencoder without the self-representation layer on all multi-view data because the network is difficult to train directly from scratch.
+This approach also avoids the trivial all-zero solution when minimizing the loss function.
+We then use the pre-trained parameters to initialize the convolutional encoder-decoder layers of both the Dnet and Unet.
 In the fine-tuning stage, we build a big batch using all the data to minimize the loss function.
-The model is trained with Adam \cite{Kingma2015AdamAM} and an initial learning rate of $0.001$.
-For the regularization hyper-parameters of self-representation loss and $l_p$-norm regularizer, we usually set $\lambda_1 = 1.0 \times 10^{\frac{k}{10} - 3}$ where the $k$ is the number of subspaces, $\lambda_2 = 1.0$, $\lambda_3 = 0.1$, $\lambda_4 = 0.1$.
+The model is trained using Adam \cite{Kingma2015AdamAM} and an initial learning rate of $0.001$.
+For the regularization hyper-parameters of the self-representation loss and $l_p$-norm regularizer, we set $\lambda_1 = 1.0 \times 10^{\frac{k}{10} - 3}$, where $k$ is the number of subspaces, $\lambda_2 = 1.0$, $\lambda_3 = 0.1$, and $\lambda_4 = 0.1$.

-Our network jointly updates Dnet and Unet.
-Once the network converges, we can use the parameters of the common self-expressive layer for all views to construct an affinity matrix $\left( {\left| {\bf{Z}} \right| + {{\left| {\bf{Z}} \right|}^T}} \right)/2$ for spectral clustering.
-Similar to \cite{ji2017deep}, since we have no access to labels, our training strategy is unsupervised.
-Besides, the algorithm for solving MvDSCN is summarized in Alg. \ref{alg}.
+Our network jointly updates the Dnet and Unet.
+Once the network converges, we can use the parameters of the common self-representation layer for all views to construct an affinity matrix $\left( {\left| {\bf{Z}} \right| + {{\left| {\bf{Z}} \right|}^T}} \right)/2$ for spectral clustering.
+Similar to \cite{ji2017deep}, our training strategy is unsupervised because we have no access to the labels.
+The optimization of the MvDSCN is summarized in Algorithm \ref{alg}.